A compass is an essential and must have piece of equipment for the walker.

 The bezel markings are clear and the 4 major cardinal points are given further prominence by being printed in light blue large type behind the graduation markings.
 This is something I imagine useful for the runner doing a quick reference check on a orienteering course.
 The graduations themselves are marked in black at 2º intervals with highlights at 10º and 20º.

-The liquid filled housing is bubble free and the magnetic needle is fairly responsive and quickly orientates itself to point North.
+The liquid filled capsule is bubble free and the magnetic needle is fairly responsive and quickly orientates itself to point North.
 The base of the needle housing is made from clear acrylic and has a number of orienting lines marked for use with your map.
 The orienting arrow within the housing is again big and clearly printed.

 This is a fairly good budget compass.
 Where I see this compass being useful for the walker is as a tool to use to help quickly orientate yourself and your map while checking your position.
 It isn’t something I suggest you use when planning and walking a long and complicated route but it is perfect for using when walking well established trails such the ones crossing the Lomond Hills and you need to check your progress.